RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 # Isomoprhic Hot Reload Boilerplate

-Combines the holy trinity of webpack-hot-server, wepback-dev-middleware and webpack-hot-middleware for hot reloading both client and server.
+Combines webpack-hot-server, wepback-dev-middleware and webpack-hot-middleware for hot reloading both client and server.

 After scouring the web looking at all sorts of isomorphic boilerplates and articles for hot reloading, I wasn't able to find any that checked all the boxes for what I was looking for in a setup.
 Either the project's were abandoned, used out of date tech, were completely over-engineered, had patchy instructions, could only bundle client-side code or were unable to hot reload both client and server at the same time.